BrightMoon-FFRC037/Dissertations/Biology/Molecular Biology/Enligtening Stories in the Cell.md

     * Mechanism 2
 * The **chronologically changing environment makes the process irreversible**, which ensures firing once and only once.

-# The Supercoils Caused by RNA Polymerse is Useful !
+# The Supercoils Caused by RNA Polymerase is Useful !

 ## Logic
-* The elongation of RNA Polymerse builds up tension in DNA causing supercoil of it.
+* The elongation of RNA Polymerase builds up tension in DNA causing supercoil of it.
 * The supercoil can facilitate the partial unwrapping of the DNA in nuleosomes.

 ## Inspiration